sprucelabsai/developer.spruce.ai/cli.md

 ### Overriding command options

 You can override the options passed to any `spruce` command by setting `skill.commandOverrides`.
-The key is the command, the value is the option flags you want passed (I will mixin these options with any you pass via command line).
+The key is the command, the value is a string of all the args you want passed.

 ```json
 //package.json